389ds/389ds.github.io/docs/389ds/design/rust.md

         x->field; // all good!
     }

-It's important to draw attention to this example - the onus is on YOU the programmer to make this check correct - this is because C has two concepts together.
+It's important to draw attention to this example - the responsibility is on YOU the programmer to make this check correct - this is because C has two concepts together.
 The value AND the possibility of no value are the same thing.
 Rust shifts this check to the compiler by representing the possibility of abscence as a native type.